varrxy/dotsswaywm-scripts/README.md

 ## Swap File Setup

 The swap file will be created by the `swapfile.sh` script.
-If you have already set up a swap file, please remove it before running the `swapfile.sh` script.
+If you have already set up a swap file, it promt you want swapfile or not y/n do your choice

 ### Swap File Size